-Perseid meteors: All you need to know | EarthSky.org
+Perseid meteors 2019: All you need to know | EarthSky.org

 Find a dark, open sky to enjoy the show.
 An open sky is essential because these meteors fly across the sky in many different directions and in front of numerous constellations.

-Give yourself at least an hour of observing time, for these meteors in meteor showers come in spurts and are interspersed with lulls.
+Give yourself at least an hour of observing time, because the meteors in meteor showers come in spurts and are interspersed with lulls.
 Remember, your eyes can take as long as 20 minutes to adapt to the darkness of night.
 So don’t rush the process.

 Know that the meteors all come from a single point in the sky.
 If you trace the paths of the Perseid meteors backwards, you’d find they all come from a point in front of the constellation Perseus.
 Don’t worry about which stars are Perseus.
 Just enjoying knowing and observing that they all come from one place on the sky’s dome.
-See meteors coming from two different directions?
-Some of the meteors you see might be Delta Aquarids, not Perseids.

 Enjoy the comfort of a reclining lawn chair.
 Bring along some other things you might enjoy also, like a thermos filled with a hot drink.